sfinkenhdz/choose-your-own/choose/story_text_draft_2.md

 OUTCOME13:
 Name: Yes, we do.
+Text: Most people have something to contribute.
+It's just a matter of figuring out what it is, and how to motivate them.
-Text: Let's go. -- to choice15
+-- to choice15

 OUTCOME14: Leave
 As we are about to leave, you ask, "Isn't this the group described as being lazy?
 Strange that the lazy people would travel this far away just to sit around and do nothing."